NoamCohen12/OnMyWay/README.md

 - Ordered pickup route list synchronized with map markers

 Passenger addresses are automatically geocoded using the **OpenStreetMap Nominatim API** when a new passenger is added.
+Routing is calculated dynamically using OSRM and rendered directly on the map.

+---
+## ✨ UX Highlights

+- Live route visualization synced with passenger list
+- Clear visual feedback for ride status (colors & icons)
+- Minimal interactions for parents (single confirmation action)
+- Designed for tablet / mobile use by attendants during rides

 ---